tbadet/teaching/Bioinformatic_tools/Course_7/Readme.md

 names(dt) <- c("orthogroup", "protein", "strain")
 ```
 Explanation:
-- Orthogroups_2.txt is a table where each row = orthogroup, each column = species/strain, and cells = protein IDs.
+- Orthogroups.txt is a table where each row = orthogroup, each column = species/strain, and cells = protein IDs.
 - melt() converts the wide table into a long format (tidy data).
 - Empty cells are removed (subset(dt, value != "")).
 - Strain names are simplified by removing anything after an underscore.